AW-17943019064

 In 2019, I became a Leadership ISD Fellow focused on learning more about the inner workings of public school districts, including the challenges, and developing a network of like-minded individuals.
 I then was a participant in Leadership ISD’s first ever Ready To Lead Governance Academy in 2020, focused on developing the skills and understanding needed to be a better Board member.

 I am continually seeking out opportunities to learn more so that I can have a positive impact on public education.
-I continue to seek opportunities to have a positive impact on Coppell ISD.
+If given the opportunity, I believe I will be able to have a positive impact as a Coppell ISD Board Trustee.

 Serving in Coppell ISD